Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: The IMF in the solar neighbourhood

-All methods and data evaluated in previous section point towards the Kroupa-Haywood IMF as the one that best fits Cepheids and Tycho-2 data.
+All methods and data evaluated in the previous section point towards the Kroupa-Haywood IMF as the one that best fits Cepheids and Tycho-2 data.
 This IMF is described with a simplified analytical form with three truncated power laws.
-Using field stars and Cepheids, our fits point towards a slope of about $\alpha = 3.2$ at intermediate masses and excludes the flatter values of $\alpha = 2.35$ of Salpeter IMF.
-We want to discuss here the scope of these results both in terms of star formation environment and time evolution in the Galactic disc.
-Our results have been obtained using Galactic Cepheids at all Galactic longitudes located up to $\approx 2 $kpc from the Sun.
+Using field stars and Cepheids, our fits point towards a slope of about $\alpha = 3.2$ at intermediate masses, and excludes the flatter values of $\alpha = 2.35$ of Salpeter IMF.
+We now want to discuss the scope of these results both in terms of star formation environment and time evolution in the Galactic disc.
+Our results were obtained using Galactic Cepheids at all Galactic longitudes located up to $\approx 2 $kpc from the Sun.
 Thus, the derived IMF reflects the mass distribution of the formation episodes that took place in the last 200 Myrs (upper limit of the Cepheid age) over this region.
-Our IMF shall be understood as a composite IMF as described in \cite{Kroupa2013}, one of the best reference and review work in this field recently published.
+Our IMF should be understood as a composite IMF, as described in \cite{Kroupa2013}, one of the best references and review in this field recently published.
 Instead of being an IMF derived from an individual cluster or association, our IMF is the sum of all stellar IMFs from the star formation episodes in the local thin disc environment.

 The comparison of our results ($\alpha = 3.2$) with those in the literature is complex.
-To begin with, studies using clusters and OB associations (e.g. \citealt{Massey1998}) show that for stars more massive than the Sun the IMF can be well approximated by a single power-law function with the Salpeter index $\alpha=2.35$.
-As mentioned in \cite{Kroupa2003}, this discrepancy $(\alpha_{field} > \alpha_{cluster})$, where $\alpha_{field}$ and $\alpha_{cluster}$ are respectively the slope of the IMF for the field stars and for the stars belonging to a cluster can be explained by the fact that low mass clusters are more abundant that the most massive ones, then its contribution to the field stars is higher.
-The abundant low mass clusters do not have massive stars while the rare massive clusters do, and this leads to a steepening of the composite IMF $(\alpha_{field} > \alpha_{cluster})$ which is a sum of all the IMFs in all the clusters which spawn the Galactic field population \citep{Kroupa2003}.
+To begin with, studies using clusters and OB associations (e.g. \citealt{Massey1998}) show that, for stars more massive than the Sun, the IMF can be well approximated by a single power-law function with the Salpeter index $\alpha=2.35$.
+As mentioned in \cite{Kroupa2003}, there is a discrepancy between the slope of the IMF obtained using field stars ($\alpha_{field}$) and the slope of the IMF obtained from stars belonging to a cluster ($\alpha_{cluster}$).
+This discrepancy $(\alpha_{field} > \alpha_{cluster})$ can be explained by the fact that low mass clusters are more abundant than the most massive clusters, then the contribution of the low mass clusters to the field stars is higher.
+The abundant low mass clusters do not have massive stars, while the rare massive clusters do, and this leads to a steepening of the composite IMF $(\alpha_{field} > \alpha_{cluster}),$ which is a sum of all the IMFs in all the clusters that spawn the Galactic field population \citep{Kroupa2003}.